vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 <pre>--ops-user '<i>user_n@me</i>'</pre>

 The user account that you specify in `--ops-user` must exist before you deploy the VCH.
-For information about the permissions that the `--ops-user` account requires, see [Set Up the `--ops-user` User Account](set_up_ops_user.md).
+For information about the permissions that the `--ops-user` account requires, see [Use Different User Accounts for VCH Deployment and Operation](set_up_ops_user.md).

 ### `--ops-password` ###